EINION vs IESTYN ap GWRGAN - THE CONQUEST OF GLAMORGAN

 no part of Gwynedd borders the lands of Iestyn ap Gwrgan.

-timeline to the Leland story, whether or not historical, we should expect an Einion who was induced to assist Iestyn oppose
+to the Leland story, whether or not historical, we should expect an Einion who was induced to assist Iestyn oppose Rhys ap

-Rhys ap Tewdwr by promises of a daughter in marriage and "great lands" to be an unmarried man about 25/28 years old who
+Tewdwr by promises of a daughter in marriage and "great lands" to be an unmarried man about 25/28 years old who held

-held (or expected to inherit) only modest paternal lands and was no friend of the Lord of Deheubarth.
-We place Iestyn's
+(or expected to inherit) only modest paternal lands and was no friend of the Lord of Deheubarth.
+We place Iestyn's birth

-birth c.
-1040 and his wife, Denys ferch Bleddyn ap Cynfyn, about 1055.
-A daughter of marriagable age in 1091 would have
+c.
+1045 and his wife, Constance Wen ferch Cadwgan ap Elystan Glodrydd, about 1055.
+A daughter of marriagable age in

 that Collwyn was Lord of Eifionydd, Aududwy and Lleyn in Gwynedd.
 We suggest that one should be looking in Ystrad

 Tywy for an Einion ap Cadifor ap Collwyn, much as thought by Humphrey Lloyd.
 The sons of Cadifor Fawr ap Collwyn